jassics/cybersecurity-roadmap/common-skills.md

 You might find something of your interest on [github](https://github.com/search?l=Shell&q=security&type=Repositories)

 ## Python or Go
+Data primitives
+Function
+Control and loop statements
+Understand list and dictionary very well

 ## Computer Networks Basics

+What is this OSI model
+Understand TCP/IP model
+IPv4 concept and various address formats, CIDR being one example.
+Understand CIDR range very well. cidr.xyz If a website or IP address is given, you should be able to gather minimal information using various linux commands or through online resource.
+How HTTPs works howhttps.works
+How DNS works howdns.works
+For other useful networking commands, check Internet and Networking Commands section above.

+Think on any of such scenario or concept by keeping security in mind.

 ## Git Basics

+git clone
+git add
+git commit
+git pull
+git push
+git config
+.gitignore

 ## Cloud Computing Fundamentals
+How Cloud Computing is different from Traditional Computing.
+What are the various service models and deployment models.
+Learn any famous Cloud service provider fundamentals like AWS, Azure, GCP How you store data in Cloud
+How Data security is covered in Cloud
+What is Cloud Native solutions
+How Logging and Monitoring works here
+How you would analyse what's going in Cloud at a central place How Cloud Security works and what problem it solves How to secure your Cloud environment better